StrangeJay/AWS_CICD/journal.md

 ![](img/cp23.png)

-- Review everything and click on **Create pipeline**.
+- Take a moment to review all the pipeline configurations you've set up.
+Once you're satisfied, click the **Create pipeline** button.

 ![](img/cp24.png)

-- Confirm the successful creation of your pipeline and wait for the process to complete.
+- Verify that your pipeline has been successfully created.
+Once confirmed, wait for the pipeline execution to finish.

 ![](img/cp25.png)

-- If everything was done correctly every stage of the pipeline should succeed.
+- If the setup was performed correctly, all stages of your pipeline should show a successful result, indicated by green tick icons.

 ![](img/cp26.png)